hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 To preserve the welfare society generations before us have built.<br />
 To preserve a society where we can fundamentally walk in safety and trust each other.</span>

 For a number of years, there has been a counterproductive conflation of immigration policy and asylum policy.
-Refugees staying temporarily have been treated as immigrants---they've been given three-year immigration programs, courses in Danish, and a {legal claim} to housing[^housing].<br />
+Refugees staying temporarily have been treated as immigrants---they've been given three-year immigration programs, courses in Danish, and a legal right to housing[^housing].<br />
 All of it's been {helped along} by parties and {employers' associations} who believe that refugees would be an amazing contribution to the labour market.

-[^housing]: The {"claim to housing"} is actually a *human right to adequate housing* pursuant to **Article 25 of the [Universal Declaration of Human Rights][udhr]**:
+[^housing]: The "legal right to housing" is actually a *human right to adequate housing* pursuant to **Article 25 of the [Universal Declaration of Human Rights][udhr]**:

     > (1) Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.